Projet-annuel-5A/api_middleware/README.md

 ### Utilities (utils/utils.py):
 Includes logging setup, configuration management, and methods for file operations on S3 storage.
 Implements methods for updating database records and managing connections to Supabase for data storage.

+### Process (utils/process.py):
+Includes the necessary steps for audio extraction and processing, such as diarization and speech-to-text conversion.